 4.3 - Working with images

 - New releases are reserved for staff reviewers.
-Guest reviewers must wait 90 days after a release date or 30 days after an official review is published, whichever comes first.
+Guest reviewers must wait 30 days after a release date or 14 days after an official review is published

 - Guest reviews do not appear on the front page of Metal Storm